Baseball field: Batter's box

 The batter's box is the place where the batter stands when ready to receive a pitch from the pitcher.
 It is usually drawn in chalk on the dirt surrounding home plate, and the insides of the boxes are watered down before each game.

 The chalk lines delineating the two foul lines are rarely extended through the batter's boxes.
 However, those lines exist conceptually for the purpose of judging a batted ball fair or foul.
 In addition, inside edges of the batter's boxes are often not laid-in with chalk.
 Similarly, though not marked, those lines continue to exist for the purpose of the rules pertaining to the batter's box and the batter's position relative thereto.

 There are two batter's boxes, one on each side of home plate.
 The batter's boxes are 4 ft wide and 6 ft long.
 The batter's boxes are centered lengthwise at the center of home plate with the inside line of each batter's box 6 in from the near edge of home plate.
 A right-handed batter would stand in the batter's box on the right side of home plate from the perspective of the pitcher.
 A left-handed batter would stand in the batter's box to their left.
 A batter may only occupy one batter's box at a time and may not legally leave the batter's box after the pitcher has come set or has started their windup.
 Should the batter wish to leave the batter's box once the pitcher has engaged the rubber, they must first ask the umpire for time-out.
 Time will not be granted if the pitcher has already started their pitching motion.
 For playing rules relating to the batter's box, see Rules 6.05 and 6.06 of the Official Baseball Rules.

 Catcher's box

-The catcher's box is an area of the field behind home plate which the catcher occupy to avoid committing a balk when a pitch is thrown.
+The catcher's box is an area of the field behind home plate which the catcher occupies to avoid committing a balk when a pitch is thrown.